Imran2205/wge/README.md

   ```

 ### Demonstration directory setup
+First, set the environment variable `$REPO_DIR` to point to the root of this Git repository.
 ```
 # Where $REPO_DIR is the path to the root of this Git repository.
 git clone https://github.com/stanfordnlp/miniwob-plusplus-demos.git $REPO_DIR/third-party/miniwob-demos